 - Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw or stomach.

 - Shortness of breath with or without chest discomfort.

 If you have these symptoms, call 911.
 Do not wait!
-People who arrive by ambulance receive treatment faster and have a better chance of survival than those people who walk into an ER with the symptoms.
+People who arrive by ambulance receive treatment faster and have a better chance of survival than those people who walk into an emergency room with the symptoms.

 If your emergency is less urgent and you intend to drive to New York Methodist, we are located at: 506 Sixth Street, between 7th and 8th Avenues.
-The entrance to the ER is on the corner of 7th Avenue and 6th Street.
+The entrance to the Emergency Room is on the corner of 7th Avenue and 6th Street.

 Click here for more information on our Emergency Room services.